 Thus, after making the deposit, we are left with 4 760 EUR (100 000 EUR – 95 240 EUR) and we need to decide what to do with it.
 There are plenty of variations.
 Personally, I recommend to invest in stocks ( stocks are portion of the ownership of a corporation.
 If you are planning to make your own business in future, it would be good way to join some company), but do not hurry.
 Study carefully the company, it’s history, reports, financial flows before buying company’s stocks.
 Successful investments can bring high percents.

 Let’s assume, your stocks price has grown up 50% in 1 year.
 Now we have 4 760 + 50%= 7 140 EUR.
 Plus our deposit, which is going to be 100 000 EUR by the end of the year.
-In result we have 107 140 EUR or 7,14% (profit + starting investments with zero risk).
+In result we have 107 140 EUR or 7,14% (profit + starting investments with zero risks).
 Actually, your only risk is 0 profit and inflation.
 Take into account the compound interest, that could make you even richer if you decide to repeat the same investment next year.
-You can invest in geverment bonds instead of bank deposits.
-Terms and conditions are the same.
+You can invest in government bonds instead of bank deposits.
+The terms and conditions are the same.

 Recommendations.
 Invest in deposits in the same currency you regularly make payments to avoid foreign currency risks.